-Nestled deep within the English Lake District between Coniston and Hawkshead sits Tarn Hows, a beauty spot accessible to the masses.
+Nestled deep within the English Lake District between the villages of Coniston and Hawkshead sits Tarn Hows, a beauty spot accessible to the masses.

 The walk around